expo/snack/CONTRIBUTING.md

 > Some services like the Expo API server and the Expo website are hosted elsewhere and are proxied.
 The proxies log all incoming requests and auto-redirect to locally running instances when possible.

-To view the website, open http://snack.expo.test.
+To view the website, open http://snack.expo.test or http://localhost:3011.

 ## ✅ Testing